 McDonald Electric declined to comment, but Lennar issued a statement claiming “that within the list of ‘violations’ there are no Life Safety or Critical Issues that should cause any concerns.
 For the most part, the ‘violations’ are not even a violation of the National Electrical Code.
 Where there is an issue with the home, the fix is relatively easy and quick.”

 This “quick fix” is in contrast to what some homeowners have experienced.
 The homeowners told Action 9 that they “acknowledge McDonald tried to fix the problems, but said they’re still having issues and that, in some cases, it’s been going on for years.”

-McGowan, Hood & Felder, LLC is seeking justice for these homeowners
+McGowan, Hood, Felder & Phillips, LLC is seeking justice for these homeowners

 An electrical fire can lead to the loss of your home.
-That is why McGowan, Hood & Felder, LLC is proud to be co-counsel in four filed class actions on these cases.
+That is why McGowan, Hood, Felder & Phillips, LLC is proud to be co-counsel in four filed class actions on these cases.
 We will fight on behalf of these homeowners, as well as any others who come forward citing the same unresolved electrical problems.
 Our skilled team of class-action attorneys in North and South Carolina is here to help you when you need us most.